ppatierno/enmasse-iot-demo/README.md

 ### Spark driver application

 The `spark-driver` directory provides the Spark Streaming driver application and a Docker image for running the related Spark driver inside the cluster.
-This application can be packaged in the following way :
+If you are using Kubernetes, this application can be packaged in the following way :

         mvn package -Pbuild-docker-image

+If you are using OpenShift, this application can be packaged using a different profile :

+        mvn package -Pbuild-docker-image-os

 #### Kubernetes